Here we are going to list the median weekly rents of most suburbs on the Sunshine Coast Australia between in 2019 based on data from RP Data.

 |74.
 Coes Creek||5.40%|

-If you are thinking about rent on the Sunshine Coast, then you are spoilt for choice when it comes to deciding which suburbs are for you .
-You need to base this one a comfortable budget, lifestyle, work commitments and access to education if you have children.
+If you are thinking about moving to the Sunshine Coast, renting is a solid option.
+You are spoilt for choice when it comes to deciding which suburbs are for you .
+You need to base this on a comfortable budget, lifestyle, work commitments and access to education if you have children.
 But really you can’t go wrong.
-The entire Sunshine Coast is close to each other and driving from auburn to suburb is still fairly easy.
+The entire Sunshine Coast is close to everything and driving from suburb to suburb is still fairly easy.
 Jump on realestate.com.au or assetagents.com.au to see what’s on offer.